 Everyone deserves the opportunity to lead a complete and happy life, including those dating with herpes.
 A herpes diagnosis is unlikely to negatively affect day to day life.
 Living with herpes does not have to interfere with most activities, interests, or hobbies.
-Dating is the one area that could be a cause for concern.
+Dating someone with herpes that could be a cause for concern.
 A person diagnosed may be wondering when they should tell their romantic interest about their STD status.
 Every responsible adult should be able to openly discuss their status with a potential partner, even if they are not infected with herpes.
 For those who are infected, the conversation may be a bit more intimidating.

 There are some individuals who will simply wait for the conversation to arise.
 The problem is that the conversation may never come up, and if it does, it could be weeks or months into the relationship.
 On the other hand, there are some who want to avoid wasting time and share the information the moment they meet someone.
 Sharing intimate details too soon carries the potential to scare off the love interest.
 That doesn’t mean that STD status can’t be discussed during the first meeting or conversation.
 Each relationship is different and will naturally take its own course.
 As a rule of thumb, have the talk with an interest as soon as they are considered a potential sex partner.